 Similarly tagged OmniNerd content:

-- Category Theory for the Practicing Phycisist, by wyldeling almost 6 years ago
+- Category Theory for the Practicing Phycisist, by wyldeling about 6 years ago

 - Pattern Analysis of MegaMillions Lottery Numbers, by VnutZ almost 7 years ago